hildebrandt-carl/RobotTestGeneration/README.md

 ## Navigating this repository

 A detailed description of how to replicate the results is presented in [workflow.md](./WORKFLOW.md).
-The reposity is broken up into 4 main software modules:
+The repository is broken up into 4 main software modules:

 * [Anafi Simuation](./AnafiSimulation/) - Contains the code used in testing the Anafi quadrotor.
 * [Test Generation](./TestGeneration/) - Contains the code used to generate feasible and stressful tests.
-* [Unity](./Unity/) - Contains the source code for the redesigned unity simulator.
+* [Unity](./Unity/) - It contains the source code for the redesigned unity simulator.
 * [World Engine Simulation](./WorldEngineSimulation/) - Contains the FlightGoggles source code with custom controllers and scripts to launch the simulators.

 ## Viewing the results

 The data can be viewed in two ways.
-Either the you can view the final results or you can view the raw data.
+You can view the final results or you can view the raw data.

 * [Final Results](./RobotTestGenerationFinalResults/) - Contains the figures used in the paper (and some that werent).
 * [Raw Data](./TestGeneration/FinalResults/) - Contains the raw results.